iesahin/xvc/book/src/arch/ecs.md

 In the future, however, when this will be added, an `XvcModel` component will be created and associated with the same entity of an `XvcPath`.
 It will allow to work with some paths as model files but it doesn't require _paths_ to be known beforehand.
 There may be other metadata, like _features_ or _version_ associated with models that are more important.
-There may be some models without a file system path, maybe living only in memory or on the cloud.
+There may be some models without a file system path, maybe living only in memory or in the cloud.
 Those kind of models might be checked by verifying whether the model has a corresponding `XvcPath` component or not.

 In contrast, OOP would define this either by _inheritance_ (a model is a path) or _containment_ (a model has a path).
 When you select any of these, it becomes a _relationship_ that must be maintained indefinitely.
 When you only have an integer that identifies these components, it's much easier to describe _models without a path_ later.
 There is no predefined relationship between paths and models.

 The architecture is approximately similar to database modeling.
 Components are in-memory tables, albeit they are small and mostly contain a few fields.
 Entities are sequential primary keys.
 Systems are _insert_, _query_ and _update_ mechanisms.

-# Stores
+## Stores

 An `XvcStore` in its basic definition is a map structure between `XvcEntity` and a component type `T` It has facilities for persistence, iteration, search and filtering.
 It can be considered a _system_ in the usual ECS sense.

-## Loading and Saving Stores
+### Loading and Saving Stores

 As our goal is to track data files with Git, stores save and load binary files' metadata to text files.
 Instead of storing the binary data itself in Git, Xvc stores information about these files to track whether they are changed.